This piece first published in The Natural Parent Magazine, Issue 9, 2012

 Bonding

 Research finding: Studies has shown that infants who breastfeed from the breast are more likely to have bonded with their mother than those who bottle-feed[7].
 In fact, not only is it bonding, but babies who bottle-feed are more likely to be neglected or abused when controlling for myriad other socio-economic and family factors[8].
-And within the realm of bonding, researchers have identified two main components (though there may be more) that are at play with breastfeeding versus bottle-feeding: oxytocin[9] and eye contact[5].
+Within the realm of bonding, researchers have identified two main components (though there may be more) that are at play with breastfeeding versus bottle-feeding: oxytocin[9] and eye contact[5].

-What You Can Do: Oxytocin is triggered in part from the skin-to-skin contact, a fact that bottle-feeding mums can take advantage of.
+What You Can Do: Oxytocin is triggered in part from the skin-to-skin contact, a fact that all bottle-feeding mums can take advantage of.
 A mother who is regularly bottle-feeding should be cognizant of the importance of skin-to-skin contact and how that releases oxytocin in both mum and baby which leads to mutual feelings of love and comfort.
 This means if she takes the time to ensure she is getting enough skin-to-skin contact, the bonding process can be made much easier.
 One simple way to do this would be to mimic breastfeeding at home with the bottle by removing your shirt and holding your infant close.
-Eye-to-eye contact is a normal part of breastfeeding for many mums, but is oftentimes conspicuously absent when a baby is fed by bottle.
+Eye-to-eye contact is a normal part of breastfeeding for many mums, but is sometimes conspicuously absent when a baby is fed by bottle (seems odd, I know, but it has been found).
 It may be that the infant being literally attached to a breastfeeding mum provides a cue to mum to continue to check on and look at her infant, but regardless, eye contact is key as it is related to the ability to empathize and love another individual[10].
 This means that if you’re bottle-feeding your infant, you should make sure to take the time to look at them.
 Dedicate at least one feeding a day where you don’t do other things while feeding, but sit and truly stare at your infant.
 Even better, combine the skin-to-skin with eye contact and give your baby the experience they are biologically expecting.

 Intelligence